-Among best operating systems for Internet of Things, Windows 10 for IoT is my favorite any day – because of its ease of installation and use on microchips.
+Among the best operating systems for the Internet of Things, Windows for IoT is my favorite any day – because of its ease of installation and microchip use.

 There are other operating systems like Linux and Contiki.
-While Windows 10 for IoT provides you a graphical interface for building a smart device, operating systems like Linux and Contiki provide more control on things by using scripts that need to be written from scratch.
-Though the Windows 10 for IoT gives you a good interface so that it is easy on users, Contiki helps you create a program from scratch and add security features using command line interface.
+While Windows 10 for IoT provides you with a graphical interface for building a smart device, operating systems like Linux and Contiki provide more control over things by using scripts that need to be written from scratch.
+Though Windows 10 for IoT gives you a good interface that is easy on users, Contiki helps you create a program from scratch and add security features using a command-line interface.

 The above Frequently Asked Questions (FAQ) for the Internet of Things (IoT) are not comprehensive.
 If you have any more questions or doubts, please leave a comment below.